-The mission of the MSTCM program at UEWM is to prepare and support students throughout their education for a career in Chinese medicine and integrative health; thus enabling graduates to manage their practice while providing excellent treatment for the wellbeing of their patients in a contemporary American healthcare setting.
+The mission of the MAcCHM program at UEWM is to prepare and support students throughout their education for a career in Chinese medicine and integrative health; thus enabling graduates to manage their practice while providing excellent treatment for the wellbeing of their patients in a contemporary American healthcare setting.

-The Goals of the MSTCM are to:
+The Goals of the MAcCHM are to:

-- 1) Prepare students for a career in Chinese medicine and integrative health. - 2) Provide treatments for the wellbeing of patients through supervised clinical training. - 3) Prepare students to become licensed acupuncturists and manage their practice. - 4) Enable graduates to advance their knowledge and contribute to contemporary American health care.
+- a.
+Prepare students for a career in Chinese medicine and integrative health. - b.
+Provide treatments for the wellbeing of patients through supervised clinical training. - c.
+Prepare students to become licensed acupuncturists and manage their practice. - d.
+Enable graduates to advance their knowledge and contribute to contemporary American health care.